 Jesus is depicted throughout history in paintings and statues.
-There are many stories to tell about Jesus, and it’s interesting how all these different artists are translating a story into art.
+There are many stories to tell about Jesus, and it’s interesting how all these different artists translate a story into art.

 It’s no surprise that Jesus is an important theme in art history.
 Art was very expensive, so only the important themes were immortalized on the canvas and in statues.
 So religious art makes a huge part of art history.
 Here are some of the most important pieces of art, depicting Jesus.